Lilian40629890/coffee_roasting_project/README.md

 ### Test Script Overview
 - **test_main.py**: Validates the correctness of data extraction and transformation logic., and verifies that data is successfully imported into the MySQL database.
 - **python-app_new_data_management.yml**: Automates the testing process by setting up the Python environment, installing dependencies, and running tests on every push or pull request.
 It ensures that the testing_new_data.py script functions correctly and verifies the integration with MySQL by running tests as part of the CI pipeline.

+### Differences Between Test and Production Scripts
+To facilitate testing without requiring access to the actual NAS system or MySQL database, the test scripts include the following modifications:
+1. NAS System Simulation:
+- Instead of connecting to a real NAS, test scripts use mock functions to simulate data retrieval.
+- Mocked paths and sample data are used to represent files stored on the NAS.
+2. MySQL Database Simulation:
+- Test scripts do not connect to a real database but use simulated connections.
+- Data upload functions print outputs to verify the process instead of executing actual database queries.

 # Analysis
 # Project Outcome